-- You can perform the following monitoring tasks from within the Faults tab: - From the Fault Type list, select to display All Faults, system faults, business faults, or Oracle Web Services Manager faults in the Faults tab.
+- 3. You can perform the following monitoring tasks from within the Faults page: - a.
+From the Fault Type list, select to display all Faults, system faults, business faults, or Oracle Web Services Manager faults in the Faults page. - b.

-- b.
 From the View list, select Columns > Fault ID to display the fault IDs for each fault.
 The fault ID is automatically generated and uniquely identifies a fault.
 The fault ID is also displayed when you click an error message. - c.
 In the Component column, click a specific Decision Service component to access its home page. - d.
 In the Component Instance ID column, click a specific Decision Service component instance ID to view the audit trail.

-Note: The contents of the audit trail page depends on the Audit Level settings.
+Note: The contents of the audit trail page depend on the Audit Level settings.
 When the Audit Level property is set to Production, the audit trail shows only the activity names.
-When the Audit Level is in Development mode, the audit trail shows the Decision Service instance payload details.
-You can change the Audit Level on the SOA Administration Common Properties page.
+When the Audit Level is set to Development mode, the audit trail shows the Decision Service instance payload details.
+You can change the Audit Level on the SOA Infrastructure Common Properties page.
 Additionally, this option can be set for a specific composite from the home page for the composite.

 - e.
 In the Logs column, click a specific log to access the Log Messages page with filtered messages specific to the instance.
-Clicking the log link shows the faults and error messages related to that faulted instance. - 4.
+Clicking the Log link shows the faults and error messages related to that faulted instance. - 4.
 In the Error Message column, click to view the fault details.

-For more information, see Section 1.2.4, "Understanding Service Components and Service Component Instances".
+For more information, see Section 1.2.4, "Introduction to Service Components and Service Component Instances."

-20.5 Monitoring Business Rules Service Engine Deployed Components
+18.5 Monitoring Business Rules Service Engine Deployed Components

-Using the Business Rules Engine home page Deployed Components tab, you can monitor all Decision Service components deployed across SOA composite applications.
+Using the Business Rules service engine home page Deployed Components page, you can monitor all Decision Service components deployed across SOA composite applications.
 Decision Service Components are also called Business Rules components in the Oracle Fusion Middleware documentation.